John Hetherington (Connecticut politician)

-John Warner Hetherington (August 15, 1938 – June 14, 2023) was a Connecticut politician belonging to the Republican Party.
-He was a member of the Connecticut House of Representatives from 2003 to 2013, representing the 125th district which comprised portions of Wilton and New Canaan.
-He chose not to seek reelection and was succeeded by fellow Republican Tom O'Dea.
+John Warner Hetherington (August 15, 1938 – June 14, 2023) was an American politician.
+A member of the Republican Party, he was a member of the Connecticut House of Representatives from 2003 to 2013, representing the 125th district which comprised portions of Wilton and New Canaan.
+Hetherington chose not to seek reelection and was succeeded by fellow Republican Tom O'Dea.

 Early life

 He was born in Queens, New York and graduated Yale Law School before moving to New Canaan in 1983.